g4s8/go-interview/README.md

  2. start with `./go-interview`
  3. test by sending HTTP request to `http://localhost/any?src=val` (use any parameter to log instead of `val`)
  4. check `/tmp/out.txt` for log messages.

+## Solving

+This project contains many mistakes.
+Try to find all bugs, improve code quality, and make some optimizations.
+Submit the results as a pull-request.